codingPhuc/obsidian_git_computer_network/importance for final exam/link physical media.md

 - but much more expensive on the deliver and receiver end
 ### wireless radio
 - signal carried in variois ''band" in electromagnetic
-- broad cast : mean that anyone can ear dorp
+- broad cast : mean that anyone can ear drop the message
+### radio link types :
+Wireless Lan (Wifi)
+- 10-100 Mbps : 10 of meter
+wide area : have a hige tranmission range blue tooth : cable replaceemt satelite